moorepants/moorepants.info/content/blog/introducing-resonance.rst

 The notebooks were presented live in class.
 Each student downloaded the notebook at the beginning of the class period for use on their laptop.
-The instructor led the students through the notebooks by offereing verbal summaries and addendums to the written text.
-The instructor executed the code cells to produce various figures and then discuss them.
-Each notebook included short exercises (about 8-10 per 2 hr period) interspersed throughout the text that were geared to assessing students on what they had just learned.
-These exercises had solutions
+The instructor led the students through the notebooks by offereing verbal summaries and addendums via "boardwork" to the written text.
+The instructor executed the code cells to produce various figures and then discussed them.
+Each notebook included short exercises (about 8-10 per 2 hr period) interspersed throughout the text that were geared to assessing students on the prior 10 minutes of instruction.
+These exercises had easily accessible solutions to ensure students could move forward even if the solution was not obtained.
+The notebooks were submitted at the end of the class for participation credit.

 Computational Homeworks
 -----------------------